maximilianh/cellBrowser/docs/advanced.rst

 If you set the default coloring field to 'None' (without the quotes), then there is no coloring at all when the cell browser starts.

+To change the coloring/label field automatically when the user activates some coordinates (layout), use the option "colorOnMeta" to specify the field:

+    coords=[
+        {"file":"tsne.coords.tsv", "shortLabel":"t-SNE on WGCNA"},
+        # you can force coloring of some other meta data field when a layout is changed to another one
+        {"file":"subset.coords.tsv", "shortLabel":"neural cells", colorOnMeta="neuralCluster"},
+    ]

+In very rare cases, it can be necessary to tell cbBuild that the numbers in the matrix are floating point numbers.
+The setting looks like this:

+    matrixType = "float"